Stable nearly self-similar blowup of the 2D Boussinesq and 3D Euler equations with smooth data II: Rigorous Numerics: Estimate the norm of the regular part of the velocity

 \subsubsection{Estimates of the regular terms $I_1, I_3, I_4, I_6$}

 Recall $I_1, I_3, I_4$ from \eqref{int:decom_ux} and $I_6$ from \eqref{int:decom_ux_appr}.
-Since the integrands in $I_1, I_3, I_4$ are supported at least $k_2 h$ away from the singularity $x$, if $W$ is in some suitable weighted $L^{\infty}$ space, $I_1, I_3, I_4$ are Lipschitz and their derivatives can be bounded by $|| W \vp||_{\inf(\R_2^{++})} = || \om \vp||_{\inf}$.
-In fact, $I_1$ and $I_4$ are piecewise smooth.
+Since the integrands in $I_1, I_3, I_4$ are supported at least $k_2 h$ away from the singularity $x$, if $W$ is in some suitable weighted $L^{\infty}$ space, $I_1, I_3, I_4$ are piecewise smooth and their derivatives can be bounded by $|| W \vp||_{\inf(\R_2^{++})} = || \om \vp||_{\inf}$.
 Their derivatives jump when $R(x, k), R(x, k_2)$ change, or equivalently, $x$ moves from one grid to another.
 For $x \in B_{i_1, j_1}(h_x)$ \eqref{eq:int_loc_x}, these rectangle domains are the same, and these functions are smooth.
 The approximation term $I_6$ \eqref{int:decom_ux_appr} is locally smooth in $x$.
 To exploit the cancellation, we combine the estimates of $I_1, I_4, I_6$ together.
 We symmetrize the kernel in $I_1(x) + I_4(x) - I_6(x)$ following Section \ref{sec:int_sym} and use the method in Section \ref{sec:T_rule} to estimate the derivatives of $I_1(x) + I_4(x) - I_6(x)$.
 See also \eqref{int:sym_integ1}, \eqref{int:sym_integ2} for the form of the symmetrized integrands in these integrals.

-We estimate both the $L^{\infty}$ and Lipschitz norm of $I_3$ using the method in Sections \ref{sec:int_nsym1}, \ref{sec:int_nsym_bd}.
-We will optimize two estimates to obtain a sharper H\"older norm of $I_3$.